Exploring Kirkstone Pass: A Scenic Drive with a Spooky Legend through the Lake District

 Kirkstone Pass

-Where does the Kirkstone Pass start and end?
+Where does Kirkstone Pass start and end?

 The road to the summit is 18.50km (11.5 miles) long, running south-north from Windermere (in the South Lakeland District) to Patterdale (in the Ullswater valley of Eden District).
 It’s called A592.
 The road follows the route of a drover's road, used by farmers.
+Overall, Kirkstone Pass offers a scenic and memorable drive through the heart of the Lake District and is a popular route for tourists and motorists exploring the area.

 How hard is Kirkstone Pass?

-The steep twisty road is totally paved but curvy, narrow and very steep, hitting a harsh 17% of maximum gradient through some of the ramps.
-Keep in low gear.
-Due its steepness it was traditionally known as 'The Struggle'.
-It can get dangerous in the winter when covered with snow and ice.
-It goes up quite high and you sometimes get mist at the top.
+The steep, twisty road is totally paved but curvy, narrow, and very steep, hitting a harsh 17% of the maximum gradient through some of the ramps.
+Keep it in low gear.
+Due to its steepness, it was traditionally known as 'The Struggle'.

-Is the Kirkstone Pass open?
+Is Kirkstone Pass open?

-Is Kirkstone Pass scary?
+Is Kirkstone Pass haunted?

 Located a few miles north of Ambleside, the picturesque road has lots of folklore and tales around it.
 It's said to be haunted.
 There are tales of a frightening grey woman and the ghost of a lost hiker who play poltergeist tricks there.
 Another ghost, of a woman hanged for murdering her child, haunts a nearby tree, appropriately called the Hangman's Tree.